yktoo/yktoo.com/content/blog/posts/0297/index.en.md

     - /en/blog/post/297
 ---

-Five days ago the mighty [Arjen Lucassen]({{< relref "/tags/Arjen-Lucassen" >}}) [has announced](https://www.facebook.com/ArjenLucassenOfficial/videos/10153840917141152/) on his Facebook page two live shows of his *Ayreon* mega-project, which got the name [Ayreon Universe](http://www.arjenlucassen.com/universe/).
+Five days ago the mighty {{< intref "/tags/Arjen-Lucassen" "Arjen Lucassen" >}} [has announced](https://www.facebook.com/ArjenLucassenOfficial/videos/10153840917141152/) on his Facebook page two live shows of his *Ayreon* mega-project, which got the name [Ayreon Universe](http://www.arjenlucassen.com/universe/).
 The shows were scheduled for **15 and 16 September 2017**, with the official ticket sale starting on 24 November at 10:00 CET.

 <!--more-->